Advantages And Disadvantages Of Adr

 3. Limited Remedies:

 ADR may not be suitable for all types of disputes.
 Some disputes require specific legal remedies that are difficult or impossible to achieve through ADR.
-For example, ADR may not be appropriate for cases involving complex legal issues, significant punitive damages, or class-action lawsuits.
+As an example, ADR may not be appropriate for cases involving complex legal issues, significant punitive damages, or class-action lawsuits.
 In such cases, the court system remains the only viable option.

 4. Enforcement Challenges: